Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 But to get the most out of United Airlines miles, it’s important to understand how award seats are priced and where the sweet spots are.
-That way, you’ll get the best deals and avoid spending more miles than you have to!
+That way, you’ll get the best deals and avoid spending more miles than you ought.

 I’ll explore the United Airlines award chart and point out some of the best uses for your miles.